Small Town (album)

-Small Town is a live album by Bill Frisell and Thomas Morgan recorded at the Village Vanguard in 2016 and released on the ECM label the following year.
-It was Frisell's first album as a leader for the label since 1987's Lookout for Hope.
+Small Town is a live album by Bill Frisell and Thomas Morgan recorded at the Village Vanguard in March 2016 and released on ECM May the following year—Frisell's first album as leader for the label since 1987's Lookout for Hope.
 More music from the same recording session was released in 2019 as the follow-up album, Epistrophy.